haiafara/underpass/README.md

 ## How To Contribute

 * Check out the latest master branch to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
-* Check out the issue tracker to make sure someone already hasn't requested it and / or contributed it
+* Check out the [issue tracker](https://github.com/haiafara/underpass/issues) to make sure someone already hasn't requested it and / or contributed it
 * Fork the project, clone the fork, run `bundle install` and then make sure `rspec` runs
 * Start a feature / bugfix branch
 * Commit and push until you are happy with your contribution
-* Make sure to add specs for it.
-This is important so your contribution won't be broken in a future version unintentionally
+* Make sure to add specs for it - this is important so your contribution won't be broken in a future version unintentionally
+* Open a pull request

 Further tips: